treppo/moco-scala/doc/api.md

 __Request matcher:__ sits in the *when* clause, used to match against requests that server received, once request matched, moco server will respond.

-__Response handler:__ sits in the *then* clause, used to define which should be responded to client once request matched.
+__Response handler:__ sits in the *respond* clause, used to define which should be responded to client once request matched.

 __Resource:__  Any thing which can be matched against or any thing which can be send back to client could be considered as a resource.